JosephCottam/AbstractRendering/java/README.md

 ### Server
 The ARServer is a self-contained HTTP server that responds to post messages that describe a dataset and treatment.
-It returns json-encoded aggregates that result.
-Using an ARExt.jar file built using "ant fetch-ext ext" to get the extensions, the server can be executed with "java -jar ARExt.jar ar.ext.server.ARServer".
-Optional parameters are -host and -port.
-The server uses the Avro extensions to format the returned result and keeps a cache of aggregates for faster processing.
-Visit the server's home-page to get details on the URL.
+Details on the server are in the [server documentation](./java/ext/ar/ext/server/Readme.md).

 ### Spark
 Abstract Rendering implementation to run in the [AMP Spark](http://spark-project.org/) framework.